Sioux City Orpheum

 favorited this theater

-The second Orpheum Theatre was located on Nebraska Street, built around 1919, and designed by George Rapp with 1,456 seats.
+The second Orpheum Theatre was located on Nebraska Street, built and opened in 1912 as the Isis Theatre, and designed by architect George Leslie Rapp with 1,456 seats (It has its own page on Cinema Treasures as the Capitol Theatre).
 The new Sioux City Orpheum Theatre was constructed in 1927 and opened on December 19, 1927 as part of the Orpheum Circuit.
 It was designed by architectural firm Rapp & Rapp.

 This opulent vaudeville and moving picture house boasted a large 2,650-seat, three-story auditorium complete with Wurlitzer pipe organ, half circle boxes, hand carved detailing, gilded ornamentation, several crystal chandeliers, and a hand painted ceiling.